Finerenone in Reducing Cardiovascular Mortality and Morbidity in Diabetic Kidney Disease - FIGARO-DKD

 - Time to kidney failure, sustained ≥57% decrease in eGFR from baseline, or renal death, for finerenone vs. placebo: 5.5% vs. 7.1% (HR 0.77, 95% CI 0.67-0.88, p = 0.0002)

 The results of this trial indicate that finerenone has salutary effects on CV outcomes among patients with T2DM and CKD, who were on a background of maximal RAS blockade therapy, primarily due to a reduction in hospitalization for HF.
 There was also a reduction in ESKD.
 New-onset HF was reduced among patients without HF at baseline.
 There was a higher risk of hyperkalemia with finerenone.
 These results extend findings from FIDELIO-DKD and included patients with less severe CKD, including CKD stages 1 and 2 with severe albuminuria.
-The pooled FIDELITY analysis confirms a benefit in CV and renal outcomes with finerenone.
+The pooled FIDELITY analysis confirms a benefit in CV and renal outcomes with finerenone, irrespective of baseline ASCVD history.
 Of note, patients with symptomatic HFrEF were excluded from both trials.

 Finerenone is a novel, nonsteroidal, selective mineralocorticoid receptor antagonist (MRA) with anti-inflammatory and antifibrotic effects.
 It is felt to have higher potency and less hyperkalemia than steroidal MRAs such as spironolactone and eplerenone.
 Similar efficacy has been reported with SGLT2 inhibitors such as dapagliflozin, empagliflozin, canagliflozin, and sotagliflozin among patients with T2DM and CKD.
 It is unclear whether both therapies could be used together (only ~8% of patients in this trial were on SGLT2 inhibitors at baseline), or if one would be considered first-line compared with the other.

 Filippatos G, Anker SD, Agarwal R, et al., on behalf of the FIGARO-DKD Investigators.
 Finerenone Reduces Risk of Incident Heart Failure in Patients With Chronic Kidney Disease and Type 2 Diabetes: Analyses From the FIGARO-DKD Trial.
-Circulation 2021;Nov 13:[Epub ahead of print].
+Circulation 2022;145:437-47.

 Presented by Dr. Gerasimos Filippatos at the American Heart Association Virtual Annual Scientific Sessions (AHA 2021), November 13, 2021.